What are my options if I have an unplanned pregnancy?

 - Rest whenever you can.
 Pregnancy takes a lot of energy!
 There will be times when you feel tired.
 Resting will help.

 - Keep a journal or blog of your pregnancy; reflect on your thoughts and feelings.

 - Stay away from chemicals that could be harmful to you or your baby, such as certain strong cleaning products, paint, hair dyes, and chemicals that straighten or perm hair.
 It’s a good idea to think about a low-maintenance hair style during your pregnancy that doesn’t involve the use of hair chemicals.

-- Learn the early signs of labor so you know what to do.
+- Learn the early signs of labor so you know what to expect.

 - Take a parenting class.
 Ask your HCP about teen parenting classes.
 You may want to check your school or local YWCA or YMCA for classes.
 Being proactive and learning about how to care for your baby before it is born will help you feel more in control and confident about being a good parent.

 - Find out about resources such as WIC (Women, Infants and Children Programs, Healthy Start) options for completing your high school or college degree, childcare, and other resources.

 - Stay positive.
 You’ll need to surround yourself with people who love and care about you.
 You’re going to need help during your pregnancy and when your baby is born.
 Try to limit your stress so you can be healthy mentally as well as physically.